 - Lampshaded in the first series of Blackadder by the immortal phrase, "Chiswick!
 FRESH HORSES!"

 - Doctor Who: In "The Girl in the Fireplace", the Doctor needs to break through a window, and mentions that he'd need a truck to do it.
 When he actually does break through, he does so on an available horse.
-The impact likely would have killed it.
+Horses being living creatures with a sense of self-preservation (and notoriously skittish besides), it would take supernatural powers or extreme abuse to force a horse to charge through a window, and the impact would severely injure if not kill it.

 - Game of Thrones: Bronn describes Dornish sand steeds in these terms, which could easily be hyperbole for their great endurance.

 - Mentioned in an episode of Lark Rise to Candleford, where a curate preaches a sermon about treating a pony badly and finally understanding a spiritual message through the animal's pain.
 It is a clue to why the priest acts as a mendicant and puts other people's welfare above his own, almost to a fault.